 In the standards screening, robots are screened for whether they have been created in accordance with the competition rules.
-The weight limits for this competition are 5 kg or less for ROBO-ONE auto 3 kg or less for ROBO-ONE and 1 kg or less or a certified robot for
+The weight limits for this competition are 5 kg or less for ROBO-ONE auto 3 kg or less for ROBO-ONE and 1 kg or less or a certified robot for ROBO-ONE Light.
+Certified robots can participate in all classes if they satisfy the certified robot standards.

-ROBO-ONE Light.
 The standards for certified robots are as followed.